radgeek/feedwordpress/readme.txt

 To use FeedWordPress, you will need:

-* 	an installed and configured copy of WordPress version 2.6.x, 2.5.x, 2.3.x, 2.2.x, 2.1.x, 2.0.x, or 1.5.x.
-(FeedWordPress will also work with
+* 	an installed and configured copy of WordPress version 2.x, or 1.5.x.
-	the equivalent versions of WordPress MU.)
+	(FeedWordPress will also work with the equivalent versions of WordPress MU.)

 *	FTP or SFTP access to your web host

 = New Installations =

-1. Download the FeedWordPress archive in zip or gzipped tar format and extract the files on your computer.
+1. Download the FeedWordPress archive and extract the files on your computer.

 2. Create a new directory named `feedwordpress` in the `wp-content/plugins` directory of your WordPress installation.
 Use an FTP or SFTP client to